GideonFlynn/Item-Catalog/README.md

 - Shops
 - Manufacturers
 - Items
+  - To add a new category/shop/manufacturer go to 'http://localhost:5050/<tablename>/new'
+    - For items, instead go to 'http://localhost:5050/<category id>/item/new'
+  - To edit an entry - provided you are the creator - go to the entry and press the edit button
+  - To delete an entry - provided you are the creator - go to the entry and press the delete button

   ##### The app _needs_ an image when you add a new entry.
 The reason being the way entries get displayed.